Pairing mechanism and superconductivity in 1313 phase La$_3$Ni$_2$O$_7$

-Here $\bm{\chi}^{(0)}$ is bare susceptibility for the non-interacting case, $U^{(s,c)}$ is critical interaction strength. $\bm{\chi}^{(s,c)}(\bm {q},i\omega),\bm{\chi}^{(0)}(\bm {q},i\omega)$, and $U^{(s,c)}$ are 36$\times$36 matrices in this six-orbital model, with $\bm{\chi}^{(0)}(\bm {q},i\omega)$ and $U^{(s,c)}$ provided in the Supplementary Material.
-Generally, repulsive Hubbard interactions suppress the charge susceptibility, but enhance the spin susceptibility.
-In the present calculation, $U^{eff}_c=U^s_c=0.288$ eV.
+Here, $U^{eff}$, $V^{eff}$, and $J_H^{eff}$ denote the intra-orbital, inter-orbital Hubbard repulsion, and Hund’s coupling (including pair hopping) respectively, which satisfy the relation $U^{eff}=V^{eff}+2J_H^{eff}$. $U^{eff}$ can be regarded as the strength of certain residual interactions renormalized by a factor $Z^2$, where $Z$ is the quasi-particle weight.
+Since the quasi-particle weight $Z$ of the outer-layer $d_{z^2}$ orbital is quite small (about 0.23), $U^{eff}$ is significantly reduced compared to the unrenormalized TB value. $\tilde{\mu}$ and i denote orbital and site.
+By setting $J_H^{eff}=U^{eff}/4$, the critical value of $U^{eff}$ is found to be $U^{eff}_c=0.288$ eV within the RPA~\cite{42}.
 Figure~\ref{fig4}(a) shows the RPA enhanced spin susceptibility $\chi^{s}(\mathbf{q},\omega=0)$ in the $q_z=0$ slice of the first Brillouin zone (BZ).
 The dominant wave vector $\mathbf{Q}$ arises from nesting between the $\varepsilon$ and $\gamma$ Fermi pockets, as shown in Fig.~\ref{fig4}(b).
-When $U<U_c$, the spin fluctuations can mediate SC, whose $T_c$ is related to the largest pairing eigenvalue $\lambda$ via $T_c\propto \omega_De^{-1/\lambda}$~\cite{graser2009near}, where the ``Debye frequency'' $\omega_D$ represents the typical energy scale of spin fluctuations.
-The pairing symmetry is determined by the corresponding eigenvector (see Supplementary Material).
-Figure~\ref{fig4}(c) illustrates the dependence of the largest pairing eigenvalue, denoted as $\lambda$, on the interaction strength $U^{eff}$ for different potential pairing symmetries.
+When $U<U_c$, the spin fluctuations can mediate SC, with $T_c\propto \omega_De^{-1/\lambda}$~\cite{42}, where $\omega_D$ characterizes the spin-fluctuation energy scale.
+The pairing symmetry is determined by the corresponding eigenvector (see Supplementary Material~\cite{41}).
+Figure~\ref{fig4}(c) illustrates the dependence of the largest pairing eigenvalue $\lambda$ on the interaction strength $U^{eff}$ for different potential pairing symmetries.
 It is clear that a larger $U^{eff}$ leads to a stronger superconducting instability.
 The leading pairing symmetry is always an $s$-wave.
 The gap function of the obtained $s$-wave pairing is shown on the FS in Fig.~\ref{fig4}(d), which displays the $s^{\pm}$ pattern.
 Consequently, the $\varepsilon$- and $\gamma$- pockets connected by the nesting vector $\mathbf{Q}$ are distributed with the strongest pairing amplitude, with opposite gap signs.
-This pairing pattern is also similar to that in pressurized bulk La$_4$Ni$_3$O$_{10}$~\cite{PhysRevB.110.L180501}.
+This pairing pattern is also similar to that in pressurized bulk La$_4$Ni$_3$O$_{10}$~\cite{43}.